chipmuenk/pyfda/README.md

 ### Installing pyFDA
 There is only one version of pyfda for all supported operating systems, Python and Qt versions.
 As there are no binaries included, you can simply install from the source.

-#### pip
-This is the most convenient way:

-    pip install pyfda

 #### conda
 If you use the Anaconda distribution, you can install pyfda from my Anaconda channel `Chipmuenk` using

     conda install --channel https://conda.anaconda.org/Chipmuenk pyfda

-Again, there is only one version for all platforms.
+or, shorter:

+    conda install -c Chipmuenk pyfda

+#### pip
+Otherwise, you can install from PyPI using

+    pip install pyfda

 #### setup.py

-Download the zip file and extract it to a directory of your choice.
+You could also download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory using

     >> python setup.py install